setinski/Information-Set-Decoding-Analysis/README.md

 The project is built through the following steps:

-1. Download the project (if downloaded as .zip archive, extract the folder from the downloaded archive), and navigate to the downloaded (extracted) direcotry:
+1. Download the project (if downloaded as .zip archive, extract the folder from the downloaded archive).
-We denote this directory as EXTRACTED_DIR.
+2. Navigate to the downloaded (extracted) direcotry: we denote this directory as EXTRACTED_DIR.
-2. Open Makefile in a text editor and edit the paths in Makefile so that they match the MOSEK and Boost paths in your system (namely, BOOST_DIR and TOOLS_DIR from Makefile),
+3. Open Makefile in a text editor and edit the paths in Makefile so that they match the MOSEK and Boost paths in your system (namely, BOOST_DIR and TOOLS_DIR from Makefile).
-3. Navigate to the downloaded (extracted) directory through the console and build the project using **make**:
+4. Navigate to the downloaded (extracted) directory through the console and build the project using **make** directive:
 <pre translate="no" dir="ltr" is-upgraded="">cd EXTRACTED_DIR
 make
 </pre>